contagon/handbook/handbook/10-aaronic-priesthood.md

 ### 10.4.4 Ward Youth Council

-The purpose of the ward youth council is to help the youth bring others to Jesus Christ and to help accomplish the work of salvation and exaltation.
+The purpose of the ward youth council is to help the youth bring others to Jesus Christ and to help accomplish God’s work of salvation and exaltation.

 The bishop presides over the ward youth council.
 This council’s members include: